 From the opening scene to the finale, the central question is, “Will Humanity have a good outcome?”
 Other people of faith, such as clergy, might phrase this question as “Will Humanity be saved?
 What will be his outcome?
 Will they live happily ever after?”From the opening scene to finale, the central question is, ‘Will Humanity have a good outcome?’
 Click To Tweet

 At the end of each act, man is hanging there in expectation– fighting the good and bad pulls of his human nature, trying to keep his balance.
-On some occasions, he’s taken a nosedive, lying prostrate in disarray and has to be helped up to continue his expedition.
-I wrote this scenario of humankind in Audit of the Humankind, the upward urge and the downward drag, the simultaneous filling, and emptying of the glass, the never-ending struggle of humanity that has led us into the 21st century and this crucial time in the history of humankind.
+On some occasions, he’s taken a nosedive, lying prostrate in disarray, and has to be helped up to continue his expedition.
+I wrote this scenario of humankind in Audit of the Humankind, the upward urge and the downward drag, the simultaneous filling, and emptying of the glass, the never-ending struggle of human methods that has led us into the 21st century and this crucial time in the history of humankind.
 These are the twists and turns and dramatic reversals of our plot.This scenario of humankind is in Audit of the Universe: The upward urge and the downward drag Click To Tweet

-Galacti, in his role as casting director, introduces you to each of these characters, their traits, and their relationships with each other.
+Galacti, in his role as casting director, introduces you to each of these characters, their traits, their human methods, and their relationships with each other.
 You’ll meet them as the curtain rises on the opening scenes.
 Understanding these characters sets the stage as we take time to introduce them properly.
 Each plays out his role in this palpitating story of humanity until the drama reaches a stunning and surprising climax, and the curtain closes on this episode in the story of the universe.

-Whether you’ve read the Bible or not, or whatever you’re feeling about this book, it has characters who have a relationship one with each other, and there’s a drama being played out.
+Whether you’ve read the Bible or not, or whatever you’re feeling about this book, it has characters who have a relationship, one with each other, and there’s a drama being played out.
 Even from a purely literary point of view.
 So, consider it from that point of view, and let’s acquaint ourselves with their portrayal, based on the source material: the Book of Genesis in the Old Testament (OT).

 This blog post is an excerpt from Origin of the Universe chapter 4.1